simonevaccari/machine-learning-process/docs/index.md

 ### MLFLOW

-* Manage end-to-end ML workflows, from development to production
+* Manages end-to-end ML workflows, from development to production
-* End-to-end MLOps solution for traditional ML, including integrations with traditional ML models, and Deep learning one.
+* End-to-end MLOps solution for traditional ML, including integrations with traditional ML models, and Deep learning one
 * Simple, low-code performance tracking with autologging
 * State-of-the-art UI for model analysis and comparison